 Martin: Backing vocals, electric guitar, bass guitar.

-John sez: This was the song we used to get the recording project off the ground, since it was already largely written and we could concentrate on the recoding side of things.
+John sez: This was the song we used to get the recording project off the ground, since it was already largely written and we could concentrate on the recording side of things.
 I had previously done a jazz instrumental version of the song with Flip Hippo, but never recorded it with the lyric.
 Of course as we got into it, we got into it, and it was actually the last song completed.
 Harmonically, the song is a minor key, but emphasizes the jazz altered (7#9) chord to create a dark modality.
 The lyric came to me all at once while sitting in traffic on the 59th street bridge on my way into work one Saturday morning.

 Martin sez: I was thinking 'Red' era King Crimson all along.
 Except the bridge, which was Steely Dan!